deus4679/Dynatrace-OneAgent-Puppet/README.md

     },
 }
 ```

+It is recommended that any settings that can be configured via the installation parameters are used before resorting to the [oneagentctl].
+See [REFERENCE.md] for supported parameters.

+## Reference

+Seen in file [REFERENCE.md]

+## Limitations

+For an extensive list of supported operating systems, see [metadata.json]

+Visit [Technology Support] for details on supported Operating Systems and limitations.

 It is recommended that any settings that can be configured via the installation parameters are used before resorting to the [oneagentctl], see [REFERENCE.md] for supported parameters.